 What to Say to Someone Who Is Depressed

+Communication and knowing what to say to someone who is depressed can be difficult between most people.
 Communication is challenging, but it can make all the difference when supporting a loved one with depression.
 Many of those dealing with depression are highly sensitive to criticism in any form, causing further depression and communication barriers between them and their loved ones.

 Common Depression and Communication Barriers